Parametrised moduli spaces of surfaces as infinite loop spaces: Arc systems and the cut locus

 Note that we only consider isotopy classes of arcs relative to their endpoints; two arcs sharing one endpoint are never considered in minimal position (and, by convention, cannot be isotoped to be in minimal position).
 In particular, unless $\caS$ is a disc, there are more than countably many isotopy classes of essential arcs in $\caS$.

-If $\chi(\caS)=2-2g-n\le0$, then according to \cite[§\,1.2.7]{FarbMargalit} the following statement holds: given a collection of essential arcs $\alpha_1,\dots,\alpha_k$ in $\caS$ which are pairwise non-isotopic and have all distinct endpoints, one can replace each $\alpha_i$ with an arc $\alpha'_i\sim\alpha_i$ so that $\alpha'_1,\dots,\alpha'_k$ are pairwise in minimal position.
+If $\chi(\caS)=2-2g-n\le0$, then according to \cite[§\,1.2.7]{FarbMargalit} the following statement holds: given a collection of essential arcs $\alpha_1,\dots,\alpha_k$ in $\caS$ which have all distinct endpoints and are pairwise non-isotopic, one can replace each $\alpha_i$ with an arc $\alpha'_i\sim\alpha_i$ so that $\alpha'_1,\dots,\alpha'_k$ are pairwise in minimal position.
 In fact it suffices to choose a Riemannian metric of constant curvature on $\caS$ such that $\del\caS$ is geodesic, and replace each $\alpha_i$ with its geodesic representative relative to the endpoints: the hypothesis on $\chi(\caS)$ ensures that we get a non-positively curved metric, so that geodesic representatives are unique; moreover geodesic representatives are automatically pairwise in minimal position.

 Among all connected surfaces with non-empty boundary, the only one with positive Euler characteristic is $\Sigma_{0,1}$, i.e.\ the disc: note that the statement holds vacuously also for the disc, which contains no essential arc.